 This article will show you how you can quickly identify and deal with 404 error pages to optimize your website both for search engines and your users.

 404 error pages can have a negative effect on your website regarding both usability and the search engine.
-A high number of 404 error pages on a website will give your user a negative user experience, and they’re more likely to leave your website and go to the website of your competitor.
-Websites with a high number of 404 pages also require more crawl resources and they raise the risk of search engines not being able to access important content through the link structure.
+A high number of 404 error pages on a website will give your user a negative user experience, and they’re more likely to leave your website and go to a competitor’s website.
+A high number of 404 errors wastes crawl resources, and raise the risk of search engine crawlers not being able to access valuable content through the link structure.

 Ryte’s module Website Success can help you to easily identify 404 errors that have been found on your website by the Ryte bot.
 Go to the Website Success module, select “Indexability” → “Status Codes”, and click on 4xx status codes.

 If you want to get to the root of the problem, you also need to also analyze what pages link to these inaccessible URLs.
 These can be identified by clicking on “Links” → “Overview” → “List of all links”, and then setting up the following filters: